 Massachusetts made a new America in other ways.
 Intellectually, New England flowered in the 19th century: Writers from Boston, Cambridge and Concord--Ralph Waldo Emerson, Henry Wadsworth Longfellow, Henry David Thoreau, John Greenleaf Whittier, Nathaniel Hawthorne--created an American literature and popularized an American philosophy, more than 200 years after Plymouth Rock.
 Demographically, New England Yankees surged across the continent: Long blocked from Upstate New York by mountains and the British-Iroquois alliance, they only reached Syracuse in the 1820s.
 By the 1850s, they were in Iowa and Kansas and Oregon's Willamette Valley, and by the 1870s, in Los Angeles.
 They helped start the Republican Party and did much to start--and win--the Civil War.
 They planted their economic system and their values, articulated in the McGuffey Readers, across the continent.

 Then came the Kennedys.
-Rose Kennedy was born in 1890 (and died in 1995 after a remarkable life that spanned nearly half this nation's history), the daughter of John ''Honey Fitz'' Fitzgerald, who was elected to Congress at 31 and mayor of Boston in 1906-07 and 1910-14.
+Rose Kennedy was born in 1890 (and died in 1995), the daughter of John ''Honey Fitz'' Fitzgerald, who was elected to Congress at 31 and was mayor of Boston in 1906-07 and 1910-14.
 Her husband Joseph Kennedy, first chairman of the Securities and Exchange Commission in the 1930s and ambassador to the Court of St. James from 1937-40, was perhaps the richest Catholic in the world and a shrewd and ruthless political operator.
 Their only residence in Massachusetts after 1927 was their summer home in Hyannis Port.
-Joseph Kennedy moved his oldest surviving son, John, to Massachusetts, and engineered his election to the House in 1946, the Senate in 1952 and the presidency in 1960.
+In 1946 Joseph Kennedy moved his oldest surviving son, John, to Boston, and engineered his election to the House that year, to the Senate in 1952 and to the presidency in 1960.
 The Kennedys, with their elegant manners and great achievements, seemed like royalty to the Irish Catholics of Massachusetts, and John Kennedy's election in 1960 certified to U.S. Catholics, 78% of whom voted for him, that they too were Americans.
 Joseph and John Kennedy were, on many issues, conservative or skeptical.
 But Kennedy's administration was increasingly, even before his untimely death, identified as liberal, and his example and that of his brother, Edward, elected to the U.S. Senate in 1962, moved Massachusetts Catholics to the left.
 At the same time, Massachusetts Protestants were influenced by the leftward direction on the state's great campuses in the 1960s.
 The universities also provided the basis for a surging high-tech economy, to the point that Massachusetts started importing high-skill people even as it exported those with low skills.

 Republicans have held the governorship ever since.
-Weld envisioned a government that taxes and spends lightly, that is friendly to feminism and gay rights, that exerts some effort to protect the environment and that is tough on crime.
-He cut spending and taxes sharply in his first years, and the state's economy began recovering.
-He was reelected by a resounding 71%-28% in 1994.
-His policies were generally endorsed by his successors--Paul Cellucci, who took office in 1997, Jane Swift, who took office in 2001 and Mitt Romney, who took office in 2003--and voters seem to have endorsed them too.
-Much of the coverage of the 2002 campaign concentrated on the rollicking five-candidate Democratic gubernatorial primary, not held until mid-September.
-But it turned out not to matter much.
+Weld favored a government that taxes and spends lightly, that is friendly to feminism and gay rights, that exerts some effort to protect the environment and that is tough on crime.
+Referenda limiting taxes and Weld's sharp spending cuts reduced the burden of government, and the state's private economy began recovering.
+Weld, who was reelected with 71% of the vote in 1994, has left the state, but his policies have prevailed under his successors--Paul Cellucci, who took office in 1997 when Weld resigned, Jane Swift, who took office in 2001 when Cellucci resigned, and Mitt Romney, who was elected in 2002.